Please read the instructions carefully before starting sampling.

 Make sure you have enough charged batteries for all the cameras, and that you have a system in place to separate empty batteries from the charged ones.
 When arriving at a camera, do a quick scan of the camera and the area to check if anything is out of the ordinary.
 You will be able to note down any anomalies in the LIFEPLAN app (for example if the camera is facing in the wrong direction or is lying on the ground).

 At each site, you should take soil samples four times a year.
 The four sampling events should be distributed evenly over the entire plant growing season.
 Thus, in the Arctic region, the sampling times will be distributed along the few months of plant growth (i.e. the snow-free season), whereas in tropical regions the sampling times will be distributed over the whole year.

-Four times a year, take five compound soil samples, one from the center of the plot and one from each corner, around where the cameras and audio recorders are.
+Four times a year, take three compound soil samples, one from the center of the transect and one from each end, around where the cameras and audio recorders are.
 Each compound sample is made up of three cores.

 To avoid contaminating and cross-contaminating the samples, wear disposable gloves (or plastic bags over your hands) and change them each time when handling soil from a different point.
 Clean the tools with ethanol or flame between the sampling points.

 The soil samples are taken using a spoon and a knife/garden spade depending on the terrain.
 (If very rocky, then a trowel may be the easiest way to gather sufficient free soil.
 If turfy/boggy/generally soft then a sharp knife works well.)